Policy on the Use of Social Media

 We reply to comments and questions in the official language in which they were sent.
 If we think a question or comment calls for a general, public reply, we place the response on both our French and English accounts for the benefit of all users.
 As a result, we may sometimes summarize and translate what a user writes in order to put our reply in context.
 In these cases, we may also sometimes mention the name of the user who posted the comment.
 For more details, see the sections on copyright and protection of privacy.

 Users should be aware that our posts may refer to some information from external sources that are not subject to the Official Languages Act.
 Links to these resources are provided for the convenience of users and are only available in the language used on the site in question.
 When a Web page is unilingual, we make an effort to provide an equivalent link in the other official language.

 Links leading to unilingual content are labelled FR (French only) or EN (English only).
 Insofar as possible, we try to give users an idea of any content that exists only in the other official language.

-As far as possible, publications found on our Facebook, YouTube and Twitter accounts include links to accessible Web content.
+As far as possible, publications found on our social media accounts include links to accessible Web content.
 Note that our own publications can be found on our Web site, which does comply with the Government’s accessibility rules.

-For more detailed information about accessibility and Facebook, visit the following page.
+Learn more about Facebook and accessibility on their website.
 If you have difficulty accessing our messages, contact us and we will attempt to solve the problem or provide the information in a suitable format.